 What planning authorities should consider for developments near ancient woodland and veteran trees.

 This is Natural England and the Forestry Commission’s standing advice for planning authorities.
 It’s a material planning consideration which means it should be taken into account by planning authorities when determining planning applications.

 This standing advice is provided in place of an individual response to a planning consultation on ancient woodland and veteran trees.
-Natural England and the Forestry Commission will only provide bespoke advice as set out in the when to contact sections below or in exceptional circumstances.
+Natural England and the Forestry Commission will only provide bespoke advice as set out in the when to contact sections or in exceptional circumstances.

 Trees and woodland classed as ‘ancient’ or ‘veteran’ are irreplaceable.
 Ancient woodland takes hundreds of years to establish and is considered important for its wildlife, soils, recreation, cultural value, history and contribution to landscapes.

 ‘Ancient woodland’ is any wooded area that has been wooded continuously since at least 1600 AD.
 It includes:

 - ‘ancient semi-natural woodland’ mainly made up of trees and shrubs native to the site, usually arising from natural regeneration

 - ‘plantations on ancient woodland sites’ areas of ancient woodland where the former native tree cover has been felled and replaced by planted trees, usually of species not native to the site

 Ancient semi-natural woodland and plantations on ancient woodland sites have equal protection under the National Planning Policy Framework.

 ‘Wooded continuously’ doesn’t mean there has been a continuous tree cover across the entirety of the whole site.
 Open space, both temporary and permanent, is an important component of woodlands.